What are Phishing Attacks?

 Criminals use social media to launch attacks that aim to steal personal data, spread malware or even hijack accounts.

-Criminals set up replica accounts and then contact the victim’s friends and followers to tell them that their previous account has been abandoned.
-They will then use messages sent from this new account to try and trick the victim’s followers into clicking on links to websites which may steal data or contain malware.
+Criminals set up replica accounts to contact the victim’s followers to tell them that their legitimate account has been abandoned.
+They will then send messages from the new account to try and trick the victim’s followers into clicking on links to websites which may steal data or contain malware.

 In ‘angler phishing’ attacks, scammers steal branding and create fake customer service accounts.
 These are then used to respond to genuine user support requests, directing them to legitimate looking but fraudulent malicious websites.